stcybrdgs/cosc2425-x86Assembly/lab9/README.md

 #lab9

 This project was intended to explore lab8 more thoroughly.
-It compiles code in multiple source files to control LEDs and a buzzer on the controller board.
+It compiles code from multiple source files to control LEDs and a buzzer on the controller board.